MRT (Bangkok)

+The MRT Yellow Line monorail, officially the Nakkhara Phiphat Line, opened for trial operation in June 2023 and was fully opened on 3 July 2023.
+The MRT Pink Line monorail opened for public trial operation in November 2023, and was fully opened on 1 February 2024.
+The Yellow and Pink Lines are operated by subsidiaries of BTSC, who also operate the BTS Skytrain rather than BEM.

-Other MRT lines are planned for the future MRT system with the MRT Orange Line, MRT Yellow Line and MRT Pink Line all currently under construction.
-An extension of the MRT Purple Line south from Tao Poon to Rat Burana was due to be tendered in April 2020 but has been delayed until the end of 2020.
-In June 2019, the MRT Brown Line was approved by the MRT Board for an integrated design with the N2 Expressway design by EXAT.
-The MRT Brown Line is planned to be tendered in the first half of 2021 once final designs are completed by October 2020.
+Other MRT lines are planned for the future MRT system with the MRT Orange Line and the southern extension of the MRT Purple Line from Tao Poon to Rat Burana are under construction.
+The MRT Brown Line is also planned.

 History

 The MRT was constructed under a concession framework.
 For the first MRT line, officially known as Chaloem Ratchamongkhon or informally as the "Blue Line", civil infrastructure was provided by the government sector, Mass Rapid Transit Authority of Thailand (MRTA), and handed over to their concessionaire under a 25-year concession agreement.
 Bangkok Expressway and Metro Public Company Limited (BEM) was the only private sector company that won a bid in MRTA's concession contract for the blue line.
 As MRTA's concessionaire, BEM provides M&E equipment, including electrical trains, signalling systems, SCADA, communication, PSD, etc. for the subway project and fully operates the system.
-To maintain the system, BEM has subcontracted in 10 years to Siemens which was the M&E system supplier since system opening and 7 years maintenance contract to two local maintenance services for north and south line.
+To maintain the system, BEM has subcontracted in 10 years to Siemens, which was the M&E system supplier since system opening and 7 years maintenance contract to two local maintenance services for north and south line.

 The construction of the first Bangkok Metro line, officially known as Chaloem Ratchamongkhon (Thai สายเฉลิมรัชมงคล) – "Celebration of Royal Auspice" – or informally as the "Blue Line", began on 19 November 1996.
 The project suffered multiple delays not only because of the 1997 economic crisis, but also due to challenging civil engineering works of constructing massive underground structures deep in the water-logged soil upon which the city is built.

 The Blue Line was opened for a limited public trial period of several weeks starting on 13 April 2004.
 On 3 July 2004 the line was officially opened at 19:19 local time by HM King Bhumibol and Queen Sirikit, who were accompanied by other members of the royal family.
 Within 30 minutes of its opening, sightseers filled the system to its maximum capacity, but after the initial rush ridership has settled down to around 180,000 riders daily — considerably lower than projections of over 400,000, despite fares being slashed in half from 12 to 38 baht to 10-15 baht per trip.
 From 2006 until 2008, fares ranged between 14 and 36 baht per trip.
 The fare was raised to 16-41 Baht on 1 January 2009.
 Daily ridership in 2014 was 253,000.

 In August 2016, the Purple Line opened for service.
-In August 2017, the MRT Blue Line was belatedly extended to Tao Poon station allowing interchange with the Purple Lines.
+In August 2017, the MRT Blue Line was extended to Tao Poon station allowing interchange with the Purple Lines.